afbjorklund/debfile/README.md

 But since it doesn't use regular expressions, it can be converted into a dbm.

+## text

+For debugging purposes or other experiments, you can make it output text:

+`DEBFILE_TEXT=1 ./convertdb.pl > debfiledb`

+The format is actually YAML, and can be converted to e.g. JSON using `yq`.

+Or one can use grep instead of gdbm, just like with the dlocate database.

 ## cron

 The dlocatedb is normally updated from `/etc/cron.daily/dlocate`